 If you are determined to travel, be sure to follow all recommended precautions.

-- Wear a mask.
+- Wear a mask if you are with anyone outside your household.
 Carry several so you can keep them clean.

 - Wash hands frequently and thoroughly.